Home > Analyses > Utilities > WEC Energy Group, Inc.

 Should You Buy WEC Energy Group, Inc.?

-WEC Energy Group, Inc. appears to be showing improving profitability amid a slightly unfavorable moat, suggesting value destruction despite rising returns.
-While the leverage profile is substantial and current liquidity tight, the overall B- rating indicates a very favorable but cautious investment profile.
+WEC Energy Group appears to be improving profitability with a growing ROIC but remains in a slightly unfavorable moat position due to value destruction.
+Despite a substantial leverage profile and liquidity concerns, the company’s B- rating suggests a moderate investment profile.

 Strength & Efficiency Pillars